Mabalacat: History

-Prior to 1712, Mabalacat was a barrio (barangay) of Bambang (now Bamban, Tarlac).
-It became a town in 1792 and was named after the abundant Balacat tree (Ziziphus talanai), a fourth-class timber tree with bark that possesses antimicrobial properties.
-Once a settlement of an Aeta tribe, the area was a virtual forest of balacat trees.
-"Ma-balacat" in the native Kapampangan language means "full of Balacats."
-Mabalacat in Maranao is "Mababaapalaqat" (Palacat), which means "maiksing hagdan" in Tagalog.
+Prior to 1712, Mabalacat was a barrio of Bambang (now Bamban, Tarlac).
+It became a separate town in 1792 and was named after the abundant balakat tree (Ziziphus talanai), a fourth-class timber tree with bark possessesint antimicrobial properties.
+Originally an Aeta settlement, the area was a virtual forest of the trees, giving its Kapampangan name the meaning "full of balacat."
+The city’s name is also reminiscent of the Maranao Mababaapalaqat, which means "short ladder".

-In 1853, Mabalacat had a population of 2,611 and four barangays, namely, Babangdapu, Duquit, Malabni, and Paglimbunan.
-By 1903, its population increased to 7,049 across 19 barangays.
-These were Bical, Bundagul, Dapdap, Dau, Dolores, Iba, Mabiga, Mamatitang, Mangalit, Matas, Mawaque, Paralayunan, Poblacion, Quitangil (later renamed to San Francisco), San Joaquin, Santa Ines, Santa Maria, Sapang Balen, and Sapang Biabas.
+In 1853, Mabalacat had a population of 2,611 in four barangays: Babangdapu, Duquit, Malabni, and Paglimbunan.
+By 1903, its population increased to 7,049 across 19 barangays of were Bical, Bundagul, Dapdap, Dau, Dolores, Iba, Mabiga, Mamatitang, Mangalit, Matas, Mawaque, Paralayunan, Poblacion, Quitangil (later renamed San Francisco), San Joaquin, Santa Ines, Santa Maria, Sapang Balen, and Sapang Biabas.
 In 1948, Mabalacat's barangays increased to 20 with the addition of Fort Stotsenburg.

-In 1860, a military command was established by authorities of the Spanish Governor-General due to the lawlessness and depredations perpetrated by the negritos (Aetas, or derogatorily called balugas).
-The Pampanga towns of Bamban, Capas, Concepcion, Victoria, Tarlac, Magalang, Porac, and Floridablanca and Mabalacat were created into what was called a Commandancia Militar.
-However, in 1873, the Military Command returned Mabalacat together with the towns of Magalang, Floridablanca, and Porac to the parent province, Pampanga.
+In 1858, the Comandancia Militar of Tarlac was established by Governor-General Fernando Norzagaray y Escudero due to lawlessness and depredation perpetrated by the Aetas (derogatorily called balugas).
+The Pampanga towns of Bamban, Capas, Concepcion, Victoria, Tarlac, Magalang, Porac, and Floridablanca were grouped in this Comandancia.
+Mabalacat was excluded from this alongside the Comandancia Político-Militar of Porac established in 1861.

 Cityhood

-The former municipality was officially upgraded to a city through Republic Act 10164 authored by Carmelo Lazatin Sr. following a referendum on July 21, 2012, and became the third in Pampanga after Angeles City and San Fernando.
+The former municipality was officially upgraded to a city through Republic Act 10164 authored by Carmelo Lazatin Sr., where he was hailed as the Father of Mabalacat City, following a referendum on July 21, 2012, and became the third in Pampanga after Angeles City and San Fernando.
 It is home to roughly most of the Clark Freeport Zone, the rest in nearby Angeles, where the main gate is located.
 Clark International Airport, as well as the numerous hotels, casinos, golf courses, and resorts in Clark Freeport, are mostly situated in Mabalacat.

 Geography

 Mabalacat has a land area of 83.18 km2.
 It is 93 km from Manila, 10 km from Angeles, and 27 km from the provincial capital, San Fernando.

 The soil is charcoal black and shiny, a sign of fertility, and is suitable for growing rice, sugarcane and other rootcrops.
-Like the neighbouring cities of Angeles and San Fernando and the towns/municipalities of Porac, Bacolor, Santa Rita, Mexico, Magalang and Arayat, this city rarely gets inundated by floods from heavy rains and typhoons because it is situated on an elevated, well-drained part of the Central Luzon plains known as the "Upper Pampanga".
+Like the neighbouring cities of Angeles and San Fernando and the towns/municipalities of Porac, Bacolor, Santa Rita, Mexico, Magalang and Arayat, this city rarely gets inundated by floods from heavy rains and typhoons because it is situated on an elevated, well-drained part of the Central Luzon plains considered "Upper Pampanga".